Enterprise-CMCS/managed-care-review/docs/technical-design/launch-darkly-feature-flag-lifecycles.md

     )
 ```

-## Removing a flag from the codebase
+### Remove flag from the codebase

 Launch Darkly offers [code monitoring tools](https://docs.launchdarkly.com/home/code/code-references) to make removal of unused flags easier.
 Unfortunately, these are only offered to Enterprise plan subscribers, so this leaves flag monitoring [up to our team](https://docs.launchdarkly.com/guides/best-practices/technical-debt).
 We should schedule regular flag reviews as part of our sprint cadence to make sure we’re not keeping flags around that are no longer needed.

 To remove an unused flag, first remove it from the `common-code/featureFlags` file.
 You should now be able to use your editor/IDE (or build errors) to find the place(s) that the variation call should be removed.

 Once the flag has been removed from code, you’ll need to archive it in the Launch Darkly UI.
 This can be found under ‘Feature Flags > $flag-name > Settings` in the UI.

+## Related documentation
+- Setup steps for testing with Launch Darkly locally can be found in [testing approach documentation](./launch-darkly-feature-flag-lifecycles.md)